 When I was a teenager, my family and I moved to a country thousands of miles away from the one in which I was born.
 Having to grow up in two widely different societies with different languages, cultures, norms, and ideals is one of the many opportunities that I have had to stretch beyond my comfort zones.
-Now, as a young adult, I have begun to appreciate how every opportunity has required me to challenge the ideas that I already have, improve what I think I am already good at, and have provoked me to learn more about the world.
-Thanks to my exposure to challenges in the new environments and situations that I have been in, I was able to learn the lesson of how to survive and thrive regardless of wherever I am despite constant changes, at first hand.
+Now, as a young adult, I have begun to appreciate how every opportunity has required me to challenge the ideas that I already have, improve what I think I am already good at, and has provoked me to learn more about the world.
+Thanks to some exposure to challenges in the new environments and situations that I have been in, I was able to learn the lesson of how to survive and thrive regardless of wherever I am despite constant changes, at first hand.

 Furthermore, my preference for one-on-one interaction with people might decrease my chances of meeting as many people as I could.
 Although I no longer do now, I saw it as a hindrance for a long time.

 Sometimes, my reflection about human interactions leads to me welcoming incoming and possible interaction with other people with a hint of unsettling anticipation.

 Maybe introversion has not been the reason for my preference to interact with only a few people at any given time.
-Perhaps it is due to my growing awareness of the different aspects of human interactions.
-The way I see it, such awareness acts as a call to further understand the various aspects of social interaction to maximize the experience of interacting with other human beings; this is, of course, regardless of where, how, and how many are involved.
+Perhaps, it is due to my growing awareness of the different aspects of human interactions.
+The way I see it, such awareness acts as a call to further understand the various aspects of social interaction to maximize the experience of interacting with other human beings, regardless of where, how, and how many are involved.

 A note to self: every human interaction brings an opportunity to learn something new.